vitor-fugivala/Filaments_PatternDetection/README.md

 ## Output files:

-- `realfil.txt:` [RA, DEC] coordinates of the detected filaments
+- `realfil.txt:` [RA, DEC] coordinates of the detected filaments.
-- `filaments.png:` Visualization of the filaments
+- `filaments.png:` Visualization of the filaments.

 # 3. Bootstrap uncertainty estimation

-Finally, the **bootstrap.py** script uses the resulting **realfil.txt** file for uncertaintiy estimation on the detected filaments.
-Be cautious that this step is computationally expensive and may take several hours.
+Finally, the **bootstrap.py** script uses the output **realfil.txt** file to estimate uncertainties in the detected filaments.
+Be aware that this step is computationally expensive and may take several hours.

-The same arguments described previously are entered:
+The same arguments described previously are used:

 ```
 python3 bootstrap.py -d -h -i -e
 ```

-There are two optional parameters:
+There are two additional optional parameters:

-- `-nj, --njobs:` number of cores.
-Default: (total system cores) - 2
+- `-nj, --njobs:` number of CPU cores to use (`int`).
+Default: (total system cores) − 2
-- `-nb, --nboots:` number of bootstrap samples.
+- `-nb, --nboots:` number of bootstrap samples (`int`).
 Default: 100

 ## Example input: